-The four schools that make up Elmwood Park Community Unit School District 401 serve the residents of Elmwood Park, Ill., a Near West suburb of Chicago with a population of about 25,000.
+The four schools that make up Elmwood Park Community Unit School District 401 serve the residents of Elmwood Park, IL, a Near West suburb of Chicago with a population of about 25,000.

 Governed by a seven-member elected Board of Education, District 401 provides a comprehensive, standards-based public education to students in pre-kindergarten (PK) through 12th grade.

 Superintendent of Schools Dr. Leah Gauthier is in charge of administration and daily operations.

 In the most recent Illinois State Report Card, our total enrollment was listed as 2,788 students.
 This consisted of: